Unmarried Couples and Property - Basics

 Unmarried Couples and Property: Buying Property Together

-Before you buy a house or other substantial asset jointly with someone else, decide how you'll own the property.
+Before you buy a house, a car, or other substantial asset jointly with someone who is not a spouse, decide how you'll own the property.
 Doing so will protect your rights if your partner dies or the relationship ends.
-Basically, you need to decide whether you will own the property as joint tenants, or tenants-in-common.
+You need to decide whether you will own the property as joint tenants, or tenants-in-common.

 Joint Tenants.
 Joint tenancy is a form of ownership in which ownership is shared equally.
 All joint tenants own equal interests in the jointly-owned property.
 When two or more persons expressly own property as joint tenants, and one owner dies, the remaining owner(s) automatically take over the share of the deceased person.
 This is termed the right of survivorship.